wilkeraziz/pyfst/README.md

 1. Install the latest version of OpenFst (1.3.2)

-2.

-    * `pip install -e git+https://github.com/vchahun/pyfst.git#egg=pyfst`
+2. `pip install -e git+https://github.com/vchahun/pyfst.git#egg=pyfst`

-    * or you can do
+3. Or you can do

         python setup.py build_ext -i [--cython]

     If you use the option `--cython` the setup will compile pyx files into cpp files (requires Cython 0.17.1)

 ## Usage